dinhomathias/Amc/Working-with-Files-and-Media.md

     ```
     When you pass a file path (note that both `str` and [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) are accepted as [`document`](https://python-telegram-bot.readthedocs.io/telegram.bot.html#telegram.Bot.send_document.params.document) parameter), PTB will automatically check if your bot is running in [local mode](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Local-Bot-API-Server#how-to-use-a-local-bot-api-server-with-ptb).
 If it is, the file does not need to be uploaded.
 Otherwise, the file is read in binary mode, so just as when you pass `open('tests/test.png', 'rb')`.

-2. Sending an HTTP URL
+2. Sending an HTTP URLrefreshing-at-runtime

     ```python
     await bot.send_document(chat_id=chat_id, document='https://python-telegram-bot.org/static/testfiles/telegram.gif')